Brett Chapman

-Brett Chapman (Oklahoma, 1983) is an American attorney, a direct lineal descendant of Chief White Eagle (1840 - 1914), and a public figure who frequently is interviewed and speaks on Native American civil rights and self-determination.
+Brett Chapman (born 1983) is a Native American attorney from Oklahoma.
+He is a direct lineal descendant of Chief White Eagle (1840–1914), and a public figure who frequently is interviewed and speaks on Native American civil rights and self-determination.

 Family history and early life

-Chapman was born and raised in Oklahoma and is of Ponca, Pawnee, and Kiowa heritage.
+Chapman was born and raised in Oklahoma.
+He is an enrolled citizen of the Pawnee Nation and is of Ponca and Kiowa heritage.
 He is a direct lineal descendant of Chief White Eagle, "the celebrated chief of the Ponca tribe of Plains Indians, known for his vocal objection to the confinement of his people on reservations and his role in the subsequent ruling for equality for the Indian people in the 1870s."
 White Eagle was hereditary chief during the Ponca Trail of Tears in 1877.
 This forced removal killed over 300 people.
 Among the dead were White Eagle's wife and four of his children.
 Also dead was White Eagle's father Chief Iron Whip who signed the broken treaty with President Abraham Lincoln in 1865 and was the first Native American in a presidential inaugural parade at the Second inauguration of Abraham Lincoln.

 White Eagle and Standing Bear fought the United States for the freedom to leave the confinements of their reservation in the Indian Territory and return to their ancestral lands in Nebraska.
 In the landmark 1879 civil rights case Standing Bear v.
 Crook, the Ponca became the first Native Americans to be legally recognized as "persons" under the meaning of the law and granted civil rights under the Constitution.
 The controversy over the Ponca Trail of Tears also forced President Rutherford B. Hayes to end Andrew Jackson's fifty year old policy of Indian removal that began in 1830 with Jackson's now controversial Indian Removal Act.
 White Eagle was credited for being responsible for the change in government policy.

 Chapman attended a public school in rural Oklahoma and earned his bachelor's degree at the University of Oklahoma in 2007 and his J.D. degree at the University of Tulsa College of Law in 2010.